Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 The `esajpip` server serves the JPEG2000 encoded data to the JHelioviewer client.
 It implements a restricted set of the JPIP protocol over HTTP.

 This software is forked from the code at <https://launchpad.net/esajpip>.
 It was ported to a CMake build system and to C++11 standard features, several bugs, vulnerabilities, and resource leaks (memory, file descriptors) were solved.
-Sharing and locks between threads were eliminated.
+Sharing and locks between threads were eliminated; C library read functions were replaced by memory-mapping of input files.
+The code is verified by IDEA CLion and Synopsys Coverity (with 1 "outstanding defect", false positive) static code analyzers.

 ### FITS to JPEG2000 ###

 Initially, the JPEG2000 files were created with SolarSoft IDL scripts employing various solar instrument calibration software pipelines.
-Those files have the limitations imposed by the implementation of JPEG2000 capabilities in IDL and they have to be transcoded for the use in the Helioviewer system.
+Those files have the limitations imposed by the IDL JPEG2000 implementation and they have to be transcoded for the use in the Helioviewer system.
 The software used both on the server and the client side is derived from the Kakadu Software toolkit (<http://kakadusoftware.com>).

 Much of the server side usage of the Kakadu Software can be replaced with open source alternatives.